Host Acts of Science: Connected

 • Choose one or more of the events to host a livestream (See Event Dates and Times) and register for the Zoom call.

-• Reserve a space with projector/large screen, speakers, stable internet, and a Zoom-capable computer.
+• Reserve a space with a projector/large screen, speakers, stable internet, and a Zoom-capable computer.
 If you are not providing computers or other Wi-Fi-enabled devices, let your guests know to bring them in order to participate in the featured project in real time.

 • Register your event at SciStarter.org/add-event and mark Event Type as “Acts of Science Connected” in the form.